user00000001/Tesra/README.md

 TxHash is the transfer transaction hash, and we can query a transfer result by the TxHash.
 Due to block time, the transfer transaction will not be executed before the block is generated and added.

-If you want to transfer ONG, just add --asset=ong flag.
+If you want to transfer TSG, just add --asset=ong flag.

-Note that ONT is an integer and has no decimals, whereas ONG has 9 decimals.
-For detailed info please read [Everything you need to know about ONG](https://medium.com/tesranodenetwork/everything-you-need-to-know-about-ong-582ed216b870).
+Note that TST is an integer and has no decimals, whereas TSG has 9 decimals.
+For detailed info please read [Everything you need to know about TSG](https://medium.com/tesranodenetwork/everything-you-need-to-know-about-ong-582ed216b870).

 ```shell
 ./tesranode asset transfer --from=ARVVxBPGySL56CvSSWfjRVVyZYpNZ7zp48 --to=ARVVxBPGySL56CvSSWfjRVVyZYpNZ7zp48 --amount=95.479777254 --asset=ong